-Trump encourages Louisianians to vote, says Pelosi 'hates the United States' at second rally in as many days
+Trump blasts 'bulls--- impeachment' at Louisiana rally, says Nancy Pelosi 'hates the United States'

-President Trump slammed House Speaker Nancy Pelosi, D-Calif., at his second campaign rally in as many nights Friday, saying "Nancy Pelosi hates the United States of America."
+President Trump slammed House Speaker Nancy Pelosi, D-Calif., during a Friday night rally in Louisiana, saying "Nancy Pelosi hates the United States of America."

-Trump ridiculed the ongoing impeachment inquiry spearheaded by House Democrats, who he called "scammers and con artists,"
+In his second rally in as many nights -- following Thursday's rally in Minneapolis -- Trump also ridiculed the ongoing impeachment inquiry spearheaded by House Democrats, whom he called "scammers and con artists,"

+"They know they can't win an election," Trump told a packed arena in Lake Charles, La., "so they're pursuing an illegal, unconstitutional bulls--- impeachment."

-"They know they can't win an election so they're pursuing an illegal unconstitutional b---s--- impeachment," the president roared before a packed arena in Lake Charles, La.
+"They know they can't win an election so they're pursuing an illegal, unconstitutional bulls--- impeachment."

-Trump also attacked Joe and Hunter Biden over their Ukrainian business dealings for the second night in a row, accusing the media of covering up potential Biden corruption and complaining that if any of his children were similarly accused, the media wouldn't call the allegations unsubstantiated — "They would be saying, 'Where's the nearest cell?'"
+The president's use of the barnyard epithet drew a roar from the crowd, just as a profane joke about former President Barack Obama and Vice President Joe Biden did a night earlier in Minnesota.
+On Friday, Pelosi described Trump's Obama-Biden crack as "disgraceful," possibly prompting the president's Louisiana remark about the speaker.

 NANCY PELOSI SAYS TRUMP'S RALLY COMMENTS ABOUT BIDEN 'BEYOND THE PALE,' RIPS SENATE REPUBLICANS' 'COWARDICE' ON IMPEACHMENT INQUIRY

+On Friday, Trump also attacked Biden and his son Hunter Biden over their Ukrainian business dealings for the second night in a row, accusing the media of covering up potential Biden corruption and complaining that if any of his children were similarly accused, the media wouldn't call the allegations unsubstantiated — "They would be saying, 'Where's the nearest cell?'"

-The president decried the "rage-filled Democrat party that has gone completely insane" accusing them of waging a "nonstop battle" to "overthrow" his presidency.
+The president decried the "rage-filled Democrat Party that has gone completely insane" accusing them of waging a "nonstop battle" to "overthrow" his presidency.

 Trump also mocked ex-FBI officials and lovers Peter Strzok and Lisa Page again saying "these people are corrupt.
 These people are disgusting."